dansheffler/zettelkasten-wiki/README.md

   * `ctrl-enter` on Mac
   * `alt-enter` on Windows and Linux

-2. `atom-notelink:follow` will get the link for the currently open note and place it into your system clipboard.
+2. `atom-notelink:copylink` will get the link for the currently open note and place it into your system clipboard.
   * `ctrl-alt-c` on Mac
   * `alt-c` on Windows and Linux